albetnov/asmvc/readme.md

 ## Composer Way

-`composer create-project albet/asmvc -s dev project-name`
+`composer create-project albet/asmvc project-name`

+# Documentation

+The documentation of ASMVC can be found in: [ASMVC Docs](https://albetnov.github.io/asmvc-docs)

 # License